barumau/panlingue/eng/fraze.md

 **te vola yama ke?**
 What would you like to eat?

-Tip: While English puts the "what" at the beginning of a question, in Pandunia the word order is not affected by the **ke**.
+Tip: While English puts the "what" at the beginning of a question, in Panlingue the word order is not affected by the **ke**.

 **me vola yama kafe.**